mvolkmann/blog/src/alpine.md

 ```html
 <div x-data="{ fruit: 'apple', count: 0 }">...</div>
 ```

+Elements can access state properties on any of their ancestor elements.
+When the same property name is used at multiple nesting levels, the value of the nearest one is used.

 From {% aTargetBlank "https://alpinejs.dev/essentials/state#data-less-alpine",
 "Data-less Alpine" %}, "Sometimes you may want to use Alpine functionality,